github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners.md

 # of @Github/content-team and @doctocat introduces a
 # change inside `/apps` directory, the approval
 # can be done by anyone else, including the users
-# that are not in @Github/content-team
+# that are not in @Github/content-team.
+# @Github/content-team will be still appointed
+# to the review, but it's member's approval
+# is not required.
 /apps/ @Github/content-team
 ```